michael-ouyang-projects/Intelligent-Trash-Can/README.md

 * sudo vim /etc/exports

 	```
-	// Servers you want to share data with. (you can separate them with blank space.)<br />
+	// Servers you want to share data with. (you can separate them with blank space.)<br/>
 	// If your pi is after NAT, you should add insecure in the brackets in order to allow pi connect through ports greater than 1024. (rw,sync,no_root_squash,no_subtree_check,insecure) <br/><br/>
 	/srv/nfs/IoT   x.x.x.x(rw,sync,no_root_squash,no_subtree_check)
 	```